 So how does it stack up?
-I had the opportunity to attend this year’s Horror Nights in Universal City on opening night, and it was an incredibly fun and exhausting evening.
+I had the opportunity to attend this year’s Horror Nights in Universal City on opening night, and it was an enjoyable and exhausting evening.
 Below, I’ll take you through each attraction one-by-one as we discuss the good, the bad, and the terrifying of Universal Studios Hollywood’s Halloween Horror Nights 2016.

 1 – Krampus

 This is my favorite movie of all the franchises represented in this year’s Horror Nights, and the maze definitely did it justice in bringing the story to life.
-The production design was spot-on and the progression of the rooms followed the story of the movie to the letter, all adding up to a perfect immersive “Krampus” experience.
+The production design was spot-on, and the progression of the rooms followed the story of the movie to the letter, all adding up to a perfect immersive “Krampus” experience.
 They even piped in gingerbread smell for the kitchen attack!

 WATCH HIGHLIGHTS FROM THE “KRAMPUS” MAZE:

 2 – Texas Chainsaw Massacre: Blood Brothers

 I don’t think I’ve ever even seen a “Texas Chainsaw Massacre” movie, but the level of detail in the environments and costumes in this maze had me really impressed.
 It’s also probably the most outright gory of any of this year’s Horror Nights attractions, and who doesn’t love gore at this kind of thing?